By Morocco specialist Emma

 With a knowledgeable guide, slip into the hidden areas where artisans work, spend time in a local communal bakery and explore the oldest archaeological remains from the earliest days of the city.
 You can also visit the city’s renowned Majorelle Garden, founded by French artist Jacques Majorelle and redeveloped by fashion titan Yves Saint Laurent.

-Nearby there are two small museums that you can also visit — one examines Berber life and the other exhibits photos, sketches and clothes by Saint Laurent.
+Nearby there are two small museums that you can also visit — one examines photos, sketches and clothes by Saint Laurent and the other examines the life of the Amazigh people, still sometimes known as the Berbers.

 Best luxury riad in Marrakesh